miooo0o/kotlin-lotto-precourse/README.md

 - **InputView/OutputView**: Manage user interaction (input/output)
 - **Application**: Entry point containing the main function

-## Development Approach

-I'm trying my best to learn and practice TDD with this project!

-## Implementation Checklist

-- [ ] Keep functions under 10 lines to ensure they perform a single responsibility
-- [ ] Avoid using `else`
-- [ ] Use `Enum` classes where applicable
-- [ ] Implement unit tests for all logic, except for UI interactions
-- [ ] Use the Randoms and Console APIs provided by the `camp.nextstep.edu.missionutils package`
-    - To generate random values, use `Randoms.pickUniqueNumbersInRange()` from `camp.nextstep.edu.missionutils.Randoms`.
-    - Example: `Randoms.pickUniqueNumbersInRange(1, 45, 6)`
-    - To receive user input, use `Console.readLine()` from `camp.nextstep.edu.missionutils.Console`.
-- [ ] If the user inputs invalid data, the program must throw an `IllegalArgumentException` and re-prompt input from that step.
-- [ ] Handle *only* specific exception types such as `IllegalArgumentException` or `IllegalStateException`, not generic Exception.

----

 ## Feature List

 ### Input Processing